-Fig. \ref{fig:outliers} presents our synthetic population on the period-luminosity plane.
-Black lines mark thresholds for stars that are 50\%, 100\% and 200\% brighter than an average Cepheid of a given period (grey line).
+Figure \ref{fig:outliers} presents our synthetic population on the period-luminosity plane.
+Black lines mark thresholds for stars that are 50\%, 100\%, and 200\% brighter than an average Cepheid of a given period (gray line).
 All outliers (above 50\% threshold) are binary Cepheids with giant or supergiant companions.
-Colors encode relative amplitudes; particularly interesting are magenta data points, representing binary Cepheids with RG+HB companions, whose light contribution places the Cepheids above the dashed line while preserving about 30--60\% of their pulsational amplitudes.
+Colors encode relative amplitudes; particularly interesting are magenta data points, representing binary Cepheids with RG+HB companions, whose light contribution places the Cepheids above the dashed line while preserving about 30--60\% of their pulsation amplitudes.
 Such stars present an unmatched observational opportunity to find binaries among Cepheids.

 A handful of binary Cepheids located above the dotted 200\% line, marked as yellow or bright orange, have AGB companions.
 Such systems evolved with Cepheid progenitors as secondary components (less massive at ZAMS).
-AGB companions dominate the brightness of the system, and also heavily diminish the apparent pulsational amplitude of Cepheids.
-Consequently, the Cepheid is found well above the PLR, but its pulsational amplitude is so low that it might be mistaken for another type of small-amplitude pulsator or overlooked altogether and treated as a constant star.
+AGB companions dominate the brightness of the system, and also heavily diminish the apparent pulsation amplitude of Cepheids.
+Consequently, the Cepheid is found well above the PLR, but its pulsation amplitude is so low that it might be mistaken for another type of small-amplitude pulsator or overlooked altogether and treated as a constant star.

 MS and WD companions, on the other hand, contribute little or almost no light to their systems (navy blue data points) and lie very close to the main trend and well below the 50\% threshold.
 However, they outnumber companions of other evolutionary stages and constitute the vast majority of Cepheid binaries.
-Because of their location on the period-luminosity plane, they are virtually undetectable via photometric methods, yet their cumulative effect on the zero-point and the slope of the PLR is not negligible, and will be thoroughly characterized in paper II.
+Because of their location on the period-luminosity plane, they are virtually undetectable via photometric methods, yet their cumulative effect on the zero-point and the slope of the PLR is not negligible, and will be thoroughly characterized in Paper II.